 Keeping the Images Flexible

-Other way is to utilize variable breakpoints and save multiple image sizes in your data.
-You can then sort them based upon the varied screen resolutions.
+Another way is to utilize variable breakpoints and save multiple image sizes in your data.
+You can then sort them based on the varied screen resolutions.
 However, this may cause some problems in terms of bandwidth usage.

 Compress Site Elements

 With the use of programs such as GZIP, the page resources for the website can be compressed and sent across networks in an easier way.
 Low bandwidth devices such as mobile will be then able to browse easily due to lesser bytes sent per page.
 Try removing the white spaces and line breaks to speed up the navigation further.

 To make your responsive website an instant hit, you will have to bear in mind the fact that you will have to remove the elements that fail to match the preview standards set by mobiles.
 Remove all the content elements that you are not meant for mobile view.
 You can get rid of such elements by adding a .not_mobile class to the elements that you want to get removed.